sarietta/theoputer-blog/content/posts/clock-extras.md

 1. A manual pulse generator

 Switching between these is fairly straightforward.
-The Theoputer just uses some stand SPDT slide switches.
+The Theoputer just uses some standard SPDT slide switches.
 We _could_ also debounce these switches, but it never has been important enough to deal with:

 <svg-viewer src="/img/clock/Clock - Rev C.2024-06-12.svg" viewBoxX="37.34544146889748" viewBoxY="-18.091502417450496" viewBoxWidth="179.7391341509268" viewBoxHeight="127.03261132207817">